THU-numbda/deepRWCap/README.md

 make -j$(nproc)
 ```

-Note: The DeepRWCap binary expects `dnnsolver.so` to be in the `/workspace/deepRWCap_bin` directory.
+Note: The DeepRWCap binary expects `dnnsolver.so` to be in the `/workspace/executable` directory.

 ## DeepRWCap

 ### Setup
 1. Activate the Singularity container.

-2. Make sure that the `dnnsolver.so` and `models.txt` files are inside the `deepRWCap_bin` directory.
+2. Make sure that the `dnnsolver.so` and `models.txt` files are inside the `executable` directory.

 3. To ensure correct CUDA Stream synchronization, ensure the system is using a single GPU with `export CUDA_VISIBLE_DEVICES=0`.